KoBeWi/Godot-Spritesheet-Generator/README.md

 By default, images are arranged alphabetically as in the directory/list you dropped, but you can use drag and drop to re-arrange them.
 You can also delete images by right-clicking them.
 A deleted image goes into a dedicated stash (Image Stash button), from where you can re-add it if you change your mind.

 When you are ready, you can save the spritesheet to PNG.
-The spritesheet will be created inside the original frames' directory, using the name of the directory.
-You can provide a custom name for the spritesheet.
+The spritesheet will be created inside the original frames' directory, using the provided name (it defaults to the same name as the directory).

 ## Spritesheet Editing